-Primary adrenal gland insufficiency, which results from partial or complete destruction of the adrenal cells with inadequate secretion of glucocorticoids and mineralocorticoids
+Primary adrenal insufficiency, also known as Addison disease, results from partial or complete (>90%) destruction of adrenal cells leading to inadequate secretion of glucocorticoi...

 Anorexia, nausea, vomiting

 Depression (60–80% of patients)

 Salt, sugar, steroids, support, and search for a precipitating illness (usually infection, trauma, recent surgery, or...